thdngan/palaeo/content/notes/elementary particles.md

 ---
-title: "elementary particles"
+title: elementary particles
 date: 2022-08-01
 tags:
-- note
+  - particle
-- particle physics
+  - physics
+  - notes
 ---
 They are [[notes/subatomic particles|subatomic particles]] that are not composed of other particles.